CycleOperators/BalanceCheckerVerification/readme.md

 ## Alternative: Verify on your local machine

-_NOTE: wasm hash will vary depending on operating system.
-You must use macos to verify the wasm hash._
+_NOTE: Currently, this method is only supported for macOS, as the wasm hash generated will vary depending on operating system._

 To verify the CycleOps balance checker canister's black hole status from your local machine: